 Closed Circuit Television (CCTV)

-- CCTV cameras can be used to provide real-time or recorded surveillance over large areas, i.e., the perimeter boundary of protected property, parking lots, retail stores, government buildings, etc. This use of CCTV is sometimes referred to as video patrol.
+- CCTV cameras can be used to provide real-time or recorded surveillance over large areas, i.e., property boundaries, parking lots, retail stores etc. This use of CCTV is sometimes referred to as ‘video patrol’.

-- CCTV is used to detect crime and enhance public safety.
-It is a recognised way to effectively provide surveillance for your business.
-CCTV systems can be tailored to meet the requirements of a variety of property types, such as retail shops, petrol stations and offices.
-CCTV can range from the simple to the complex.
+- CCTV can range from the simple to the complex.
 A CCTV system can, for instance, be used to identify individuals entering a shop or identify vehicles passing through a service station.
-Prior to installing a CCTV system, a business owner should determine the main objectives of the system so that this can inform the design of the system and purchase of appropriate equipment.
-Once the objectives of a business’ CCTV have been decided, there are a number of system components that can be installed.
+Prior to installing a CCTV system, you should determine the main objectives of the system so that this can inform the design and the purchase of appropriate equipment.

-- All systems should record vision from all cameras at all times while the system is turned on.
+- All systems should all cameras at all times while the system is turned on.
 Generally, it is recommended that a CCTV system operates on a 24-hour basis.

 - All recorded vision should be watermarked with the time, date and camera number/description that recorded it.

-- The digital recorder used should be capable of generating a copy of the recorded vision so that it can be given to police investigators along with any special software required to view it.
+- The DVR used should be capable of generating a copy of the recorded vision so that it can be given to police along with any special software required to view it.

-- Consider installing a small uninterrupted power supply (UPS) to provide power to both DVR and cameras should mains power fail.
+- Consider installing a small uninterrupted power supply to provide power to the cameras should mains power fail.